Uninterpretable-Evolving-Blackbox/askVEPai/work/research/reprompting_proposal.md

 ### `region_focus` = *both* — deterministic sweep

-Resolve every one of the 31 rows under each candidate `region_focus` value and score enable-F1 against the truth. *Both* wins, ahead of leaving it blank by a wide margin:
+Resolve every one of the 31 rows under each candidate `region_focus` value and score enable-F1 against the true options. *Both* win:

 | value | mean F1 |
 |---|---|